 This Whole30 chipotle chicken skillet checks all of my boxes.
 Paleo, low carb, gluten free, you name it.
 In under 20 minutes you’ve got a family friendly chicken dinner on the table or ready to be put in the fridge for meal prep.
-It’s easy to make this Paleo skillet recipe your own by swapping the veggies, or increasing the spice level if you like it a little on the hotter side!
+It’s easy to make this Paleo skillet recipe your own by swapping the veggies, or changing the spice level if you like it a little on the hotter or more mild side!

 I’m back again this week with, you guessed it, another Whole30 skillet recipe.
 It’s always been almost weekly a new one of these pops up here on the ol’ blog.
 In everyday life over here on the other side of your screen, that’s because one pan or skillet dinners are what I’m making nightly.
 It’s just so EASY, ya know?!
 Throw everything in, leave only one pan to be cleaned up by your housekeeper once she’s finished doing your laundry… alright so I can’t help you with that last part.
 But I got you on the one pan thing.